 Our interest in international trade is a balanced one.
 We support Canada’s balanced trade position that seeks out market access gains for Canadian exporters while preserving the integrity of Canada’s supply management system.

-It is of paramount importance that the federal government allows chicken supply management to be pursued in all bilateral, regional or multilateral trade agreements.
-Whether under the WTO or the Trans-Pacific Partnership (TPP), we stand by the market access that we provide as the world’s 17th largest importer of chicken.
-Canada has an open market in chicken, importing more than 6 of the other 11 TPP members (Australia, Brunei, Malaysia, New Zealand, Peru, and the U.S.) combined.
+It is of paramount importance that the federal government ensures that chicken supply management is safeguarded in all bilateral, regional or multilateral trade agreements.
+Whether under the WTO or the North American Free Trade Agreement (NAFTA), we stand by the open market access that we provide as the world’s 17th largest importer of chicken.

-International trade continues to be a sensitive issue and we work collaboratively with our national and provincial poultry, dairy and egg colleagues to monitor all these initiatives closely.
+International trade is an ongoing sensitive issue, so we continue to work collaboratively with our national and provincial poultry, dairy and egg colleagues to monitor all these initiatives closely.